 Tip for buying bone broth: make sure it's sourced from grass fed animals with premium ingredients without any added sugar, hormones or antibiotics.

-Fish oil has been around for a while and its benefits are very well-documented – a large number of studies have assessed its effects on the human body and have demonstrated very positive results.
+Fish oil has been around for a while and its omega 3 benefits are very well-documented – a large number of studies have assessed its effects on the human body and have demonstrated very positive results.

 It can greatly help improve your lipid profile through a reduction of triglycerides in the blood, as well as an increase of HDL (“good”) cholesterol levels and a decrease of LDL (“bad”) cholesterol levels.

 It can also have a positive impact on your blood pressure and on your general cardiovascular health.

 A good starting dose would be between 1 and 3 grams daily, which is what is considered as safe by the American Heart Association (8).